MLHale/nebraska-gencyber-modules/2019/how_to_be_cyber_awesome_online_safety/README.md

 Watch this 3 min video (if you do not have audio, it is OK):
 https://www.youtube.com/watch?v=F7pYHN9iC9I

 There is a ton of information on the web pertaining to most of us.
 This is true even if you do not use social media.
-Voting registries, court records, county and property records, phone books, online review sites are just some examples.
-If you use social media, then there is a lot more information to collect.
-All you need is your target's name to start `reconnaissance` (Hey! thats the name of a card in our Gencyber Card Deck.
+Voting registries, court records, county and property records, phone books, and online review sites are just some examples.
+For so social media users, there is even more information on the web.
+All you need is your target's name to start `reconnaissance` (Hey! thats the name of a card in our GenCyber Card Deck.
 See if you can find it).

+A site called __Spokeo__ allows its users to search for information about people spanning all sorts of public information sources.
 Visit the Spokeo site and see how much information is available about yourself or a family member.
 You may have to pick the correct entry from the search results.
-But that should be easy with additional information about age and location of your target.:
+But that should be easy with additional information about age and location of your target.

 - [Spokeo](https://www.spokeo.com)

 Another site like Spokeo is [Pipl](https://pipl.com).
 It used to be free but now it only offers a paid solution (one low price of $99/month.
 Phone numbers are guaranteed!).

-Finally, sites like Facebook, Linkedin, company websites, organizational charts and employee directories, make it easy to craft emails from colleagues, friends, and family.
-There are commercial tools available to collect what is called Open Source INTelligence or OSINT.
-Here is a tool that does just that (it also has a free version): https://www.paterva.com/web7/buy/maltego-clients/maltego.php
+Finally, sites like Facebook, LinkedIn, company websites, organizational charts and employee directories, make it easy to for attackers to learn information about their targets.
+This can help them craft emails that appear to come from colleagues, friends, and/or family.

+The process of gathering information online is called Open Source INTelligence or OSINT.
+There are many tools online that have been built to gather OSINT.
+One such tool, called maltego, is very prominent, it even has free version): https://www.paterva.com/web7/buy/maltego-clients/maltego.php

 > Maltego is an interactive data mining tool that renders directed graphs for link analysis.
 The tool is used in online investigations for finding relationships between pieces of information from various sources located on the Internet.

 > **Security Tip**: Even when clicking on links in emails or websites shared by close colleagues, friends, and family; trust but verify.
 This advice will seem even more reasonable after going through the Email analysis module.

-Is your information included in a breach?
-This website [https://haveibeenpwned.com](https://haveibeenpwned.com) helps you identify if you or your family's information has been exposed in a data breach.
-Try your own email or someone in your family.
+Often, attackers start by gathering information about people from prior breaches.
+A `breach` is an attack that has penetrated a network or system of a company.
+You may have heard of breaches like the __target data breach__ or the __sony data breach__.
+These breaches exposed a lot of information about a lot of people.
+Attackers use prior breach information to focus their efforts and to zone in on targets for further exploitation.
+Security researchers have tried to help protect people online by compiling lists of known breaches to alert people that their information may have been exposed in prior attacks.
+You can find out if your information is included in a prior breach by visiting a website called [https://haveibeenpwned.com](https://haveibeenpwned.com).
+It helps you identify if you or your family's information has been exposed in a data breach.
+Try searching your own email or someone in your family.

 ### Geolocation